Estimated reading time: 7 minutes

 Can executive dysfunction be misdiagnosed as something else?

 Yes.
-Sometimes what looks like laziness or procrastination might be executive dysfunction.
-Also, ADHD, anxiety, sensory issues, or learning disorders often overlap.
-Getting a thorough assessment helps clarify what’s going on.
+Sometimes what looks like laziness or procrastination might actually be executive dysfunction.
+ADHD, anxiety, sensory issues, and learning disorders can also overlap, so a thorough assessment helps clarify what’s really going on.

 Are medications helpful for executive functioning in autism?

-Medication is not a first line for executive functioning by itself.
-Sometimes, if EF problems are tied to ADHD symptoms or anxiety, medications may help with focus or impulse control—but they work best paired with behavioral tools, visual supports, routines, etc.
+Medication is not usually the first step for executive functioning challenges alone.
+If executive functioning problems are tied to ADHD symptoms or anxiety, medication may help with focus or impulse control—but kids still benefit most from routines, visual supports, and behavioral tools.

 At what age should supports begin for executive functioning?

-My child seems advanced in some areas but struggles in others—does that mean EF can’t be improved?
+My child seems advanced in some areas but struggles in others—does that mean executive functioning can't be improved?

 Citations